hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2177

-His companion said, while conversing with him, “Do you disbelieve in He Who created you from dust, then from a sperm-drop, then fashioned you into a well proportioned man?
+His companion said, while conversing with him, “Do you disbelieve in He Who created you from dust, then from a sperm-drop, then fashioned you into a well-proportioned man?

 # 2178